- Fallout 4 is unique in the sense that its excellent modding community takes care of releasing new game mods.

 For example, when downloading mods that enhance visuals or add new features to Fallout 4, in some cases, the mods don’t work or show up in the game.

-Why are my Fallout 4 mods not working?
+Why do my Fallout 4 mods not work?

 Fallout 4 mods won’t work if you haven’t configured certain INI files for the game as required.

 The Windows firewall or antivirus utility might be blocking Fallout 4 or its mods manager.
 Or the mods manager for Fallout 4 might not have admin privileges.